SunnySummit/NMS-Remixed-Biome-Mods/README.md

 # No Man's Sky - Remixed Biome Mods
 remixed legacy no man's sky biome mods

-this is my collection of biome mods i've remixed to newer versions of NMS using my program [Plumgen](https://github.com/SunnySummit/PLUMGEN).
+this is my collection of biome mods i've remixed to newer versions of NMS using my program [Plumgen](https://github.com/SunnySummit/PLUMGEN)

 ---

 i'm making this because:
 1. it's fun
 2. i imagine most modders don't want their work to be forgotten
+3. i want the NMS biome modding scene to grow because i. <3. exploration.

 ---